Division of labour: Émile Durkheim

 Durkheim believes that organic solidarity prevails in more advanced societies, while mechanical solidarity typifies less developed societies.
-He explains that in societies with more mechanical solidarity, the diversity and division of labour is much less, so individuals have a similar worldview.
-Similarly, Durkheim opines that in societies with more organic solidarity, the diversity of occupations is greater, and individuals depend on each other more, resulting in greater benefits to society as a whole.
+He explains that in societies with more mechanical solidarity, the diversity and division of labour are much less, so individuals have a similar worldview.
+Similarly, Durkheim opines that in societies with more organic solidarity, the diversity of occupations is greater; individuals depend on each other more, resulting in greater benefits to society as a whole.
 Durkheim's work enabled social science to progress more efficiently "in…the understanding of human social behavior."